Showing posts with label SRI LANKA. Show all posts

 The going was slow as I found something of interest every so often, from Buddha statues to old forts and temples.
 I even spotted the famous Stilt fishermen of Sri Lanka, perched atop their poles.
 I believe these spots remain in the family for generations.

-Tangalle, a paradise-like bay with cheap-looking accommodation on the beach, lured me in.
+Tangalle, a paradise-like bay with cheap-looking beachside accommodation, lured me in.
 The New Beach House was everything but new, but at $10 a night, the place made a perfect overnight stop, and I parked myself down, beer in hand.

 Tangalle - Bundala National Park, Lagoon Inn - 100 km

-The less-visited Bundala National Park looked interesting, and the Lagoon Inn, set in a lush garden, made it a convenient location to explore from.
-Unfortunately, nothing much came of visiting the park, as one couldn’t cycle into it but had to use the mandatory jeep.
+The less-visited Bundala National Park looked interesting, and the Lagoon Inn, set in a lush garden, made it a convenient base for exploring.
+Unfortunately, not much came of visiting the park, as one couldn’t cycle in and had to use the mandatory jeep.
 The jeep ride for a single person turned out a tad pricey, and I had to make do with riding the short distance along the entrance road.

 Bundala National Park to Kataragama - 40 km